 Still, it's worth exploring what you can find using your miles.
 It could save you big time.

-Book Two One-Ways
+Book Two One-Way Flights

 When time is short, you may need to get creative.

 Booking two one-way fares rather than a traditional round-trip can give you a lot of flexibility.
 Maybe you can choose different airlines, combine a points redemption with a cash fare, or mix up which airport you fly into and depart from.
-Anything to save a few dozen (or few hundred) bucks!
+Anything to save a few dozen (or a few hundred) bucks!